Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

       - /your/games/folder:/files
       - /your/images/folder:/images
       - /your/sqlite/database/folder:/db
+    ports:
+      - 8080:8080/tcp
 ```

 :::note
-Replace the variables, as well as the folder paths with what suits you, of course.
+Replace the variables (`YOURPASSWORDHERE`, `YOURAPIKEYHERE`, `etc.`), as well as the folder paths with what suits you, of course.
+You can change the port on the left side of the colon aswell.
 :::

 ## Step 2: Start the Service